 From 2002, Nadya has worked at a number of UK universities (Warwick, Leicester, QMUL, the Open University and Surrey), teaching mainly in the areas of writing and academic skills development, linguistics and English for Academic Purposes, both at undergraduate and postgraduate level.
 She has also worked on various research projects, with the most recent ones exploring academic developers’ writing identities and the experiences of PhD students in writing confirmation reports and participating in the confirmation viva.

 Nadya is a regular presenter at international writing conferences and she has published articles and book chapters on different aspects of academic writing.
 She co-edited Enhancing Student-Centred Teaching in Higher Education - The Landscape of Student-Staff Research Partnerships (published by Palgrave Macmillan in 2020) and guest edited a special issue of Teaching and Learning Together in Higher Education (https://repository.brynmawr.edu/tlthe/vol1/iss31/).
-Nadya is currently a participant of the multi-institutional research project coordinated by the Centre for Engaged Learning at Elon University, USA, that explores writing transfer between academic and professional settings.
+Between 2019 and 2022, Nadya was a participant of the multi-institutional research project coordinated by the Centre for Engaged Learning at Elon University, USA, that explored writing transfer between academic and professional settings.

 Nadya’s particular interests lie in the areas of writing and knowledge construction in the disciplines, genre-based writing pedagogy, writing transfer, academic writers’ identity and authorial voice, and corpus linguistics and Systemic Functional Linguistics applications in the teaching of academic writing.